 You have a potential third-party claim.
 You are permitted to sue any third party whose negligence contributed to your injury.
 For example, a truck driver who suffered an injury due to brake failure can file a lawsuit against the brake manufacturer in addition to receiving workers’ compensation benefits.
 In these cases, you’ll need to work with an experienced attorney through the lawsuit process.

 Workers’ Compensation for Public, Police and Fire Employees

 The Workers’ Compensation Act and the Public Employees Disability Act covers public employees when they experience a work-related injury, with additional compensation benefits available under the Illinois Pension Code.
 Navigating the complex relationship between these government agencies can be daunting, which is why we work closely with the agencies to deliver the maximum benefits to injured and disabled police officers, firefighters, paramedics and other public employees.

 In addition to a workers’ compensation claim, we also explore if a third party claim may be possible for the injured police officer, paramedic, firefighter and in certain cases, the public employee.

 Contact us today

-If you have suffered a work-related injury and require legal assistance navigating your claim, please contact among the top workers’ compensation attorneys Peru has to offer at Meyers, Flowers, Bruno & Herrmann at (815) 768-2199 to receive answers to your questions and a free and confidential case evaluation.
+If you have suffered a work-related injury and require legal assistance navigating your claim, please contact among the top workers’ compensation attorneys Peru, Princeton, Ottawa and LaSalle have to offer at Meyers, Flowers, Bruno, McPhedran & Herrmann at (630) 491-6277 to receive answers to your questions and a free and confidential case evaluation.